-Part A
+1. Apologies

+Apology was received and accepted from Justice Ellis.

+2. Declarations of Interest

+There were no declarations of interest.

+3. Minutes of the meeting on 6th October 2023

+The minutes of the meeting held on 6th October 2023 were received and approved as a correct record and signed by the Chair.

+4. Matters arising

-70/22 Part A minutes of the meeting held on 6 October 2023 The Part A minutes of the meeting held on 6 October 2023 were received and approved as a correct record and signed by the Chair.
-71/22 Matters arising The Board received an update that a report detailing how the employer engagement team and curriculum team worked together and the coherence of touchpoints with the employers would be integrated into the briefings being prepared for governors on aspects of the College's work.
+The Board received an update that a report detailing how the employer engagement team and curriculum team worked together and the coherence of touchpoints with the employers would be integrated into the briefings being prepared for governors on aspects of the College's work.

 Regarding the well-being survey, the Board was informed that the results would be available on Monday and would be included in the upcoming performance report.

 Information for the Board on the materials shared with students on British Values would also be shared within the briefings being prepared for governors.

 A governor inquired about the schedule of deep dives.
 The Board was informed that the schedule of link visits within the group was part of the governor's training plan, and the Company Secretary would notify the Board about the Deep Dive/Learning Walk schedule which members were welcome to attend.